Shubh-1-am/Notification-hunt/README.md

 # Notification Hunt

-Tired of visiting NIT Srinagar website again and again for latest updates and notifications?
-Want to get all the new updates via mail on a single click?
+Are you tired of constantly checking the NIT Srinagar website for updates and notifications?
+Wish you could get all the latest updates delivered straight to your inbox with just one click?
+Look no further than Notification Hunt!
-Here comes the Notification hunt application...

 This application is a web scraping bot which is programmed to visit the website, grab the relevant page and extract useful information.